 In addition, yields on AAA-rated munis are still low, and credit spreads remain above pre-pandemic levels.
 If yields rise, we would still expect muni credit to continue to outperform, since credit spreads will likely narrow as the economy recovers.

 Markets and outlooks can change quickly.
 Investors need to be active and flexible to navigate myriad challenges.
 Portfolio managers need deep research to unearth opportunities, and state-of-the-art technology to pursue them, in an increasingly fragmented market in which some 80,000 muni bonds trade daily.
 In our view, the muni market will move toward normal as 2021 progresses, and investors who stay sharp should benefit.

-Daryl Clements is Portfolio Manager of Municipal Bonds and Terrance Hults and Matthew Norton are Co-Heads of Municipal Portfolio Management at AllianceBernstein (AB).
+Daryl Clements is Portfolio Manager of Municipal Bonds and Matthew Norton is Co-Head of Municipal Portfolio Management at AllianceBernstein (AB).